 Where do you see yourself in the current experimental scene in Spain?

 First of all I don’t know if I’m included in any scene.
 Let alone the experimental term (probably more than one would get angry with the term itself and having me on it).
 I don’t subscribe to anyone.
 In addition, I think I go unnoticed even in my own city (which is very small).
 I don’t hang out in the circles or with the “right” people.
 My friends are practically those of my youth and have nothing to do with this world.
 So I’d tell you that my situation is irrelevant.
 Surely this anonymity belongs to me.
 And is not bad at all.

-Well look, when I started I focused my workflow on modular synthesisers, which was a wonderful learning journey.
-Then, over time, I started working with computers and discovered the iPAD, which for me has been incredible for its versatility and ability to sketch and handle new sounds in a much faster and more direct way (and more affordable).
+When I started, I focused my workflow on modular synthesisers, which was a wonderful learning journey.
+Then, over time, I started working with computers and discovered the iPad, which for me has been incredible for its versatility and ability to sketch and handle new sounds in a much faster and more direct way (and more affordable).

-I am not one of those who think that hardware or software are better one over the other, but rather what works for your purposes.
-And currently, I’m working with a compact modular (Kilpatrick’s Phenol), some analogue and digital field recorders, an iPAD, and now I’m waiting for the ECHOROCKIT and hopefully, soon, maybe for Christmas (if I´m a good boy) I will get some other gear.
-So, in my case, I work with both worlds, sometimes independently other times working together.
+I do not think that hardware or software is better than the other, but rather what works for your purposes.
+And currently, I’m working with a compact modular (Kilpatrick’s Phenol), some analogue and digital field recorders, and an iPad, and now I’m waiting for the ECHOROCKIT and, hopefully, soon, maybe for Christmas (if I´m a good boy) I will get some other gear.
+So, in my case, I work with both worlds, sometimes independently and sometimes together.
 So there is no digital overload in my workflow.